loveencounterflow/intertext-lexer/README.md

 automatically construct two lexemes that will capture

-* all the remaining sequences of non-reserved characters; this is called a *catchall* lexeme (whose default TID is set to `$catchall` unless overriden by a `tid` setting).
+* all the remaining sequences of non-reserved characters; this is called a *catchall* lexeme (whose default TID is set to `$catchall` unless overriden by a `lxid` setting).
 The catchall lexeme's function lies in explicitly capturing any part of the input that has not been covered by any other lexemer higher up in the chain of patterns, thereby avoiding a more unhelpful `$error` token that would just say 'no match at position so-and-so' and terminate lexing.